Alistair Smythe: Fictional character biography

 Superior Spider-Man is seen fighting Smythe and is mocking him for being weak in comparison to his father Spencer Smythe.
-When Superior Spider-Man says that he has called the Avengers for backup, Smythe states that he has his own backup as Boomerang, Scorpion, and Vulture show up.
+When Superior Spider-Man says that he has called the Avengers for backup, Smythe states that he has his own backup as Boomerang, Scorpion, and Vulture arrive.
 Superior Spider-Man admits that the Mini-Slayers were clever but inadvertently reveals that his countermeasures are being powered by the Raft's Power Generators distracting him at the revelation.
 Smythe takes the upper hand until he is narrowly shot down by Mayor Jameson disguised as a Raft guard.
 Superior Spider-Man hunts Smythe through his comm system only to discover that he did the same trick and informed his allies (all heading for a full front assault against Superior Spider-Man) who tries to convince them that Smythe is using them and will take back their enhancements once he has out.
 All of them agree that even though that might happen, they will make the best of the situation against him.
 Smythe manages to reach the Raft's generators, destroying them to shut down the power in the entire island, allowing the Lizard to escape.
 Once Smythe tries to escape, Superior Spider-Man reminds him about the emergency generators.
 Smythe warns Superior Spider-Man that just like he does with his Spider-Bots, he can see through his Mini-Slayers catching up on Mayor Jameson and the trapped civilians sending their locations to the group.
 Scorpion rejects it at first, but is easily convinced once Smythe tells him that one of his targets is Mayor Jameson himself.
 After Boomerang is defeated, Smythe warns Superior Spider-Man that he is still caught in a predicament since Scorpion is heading to his personal vengeance against Jameson and Vulture is ready to kill the group of civilians so he must make a choice only to be surprised when Superior Spider-Man replies that he will not follow any of them.
 Instead, Superior Spider-Man determined to complete his mission of slaying him.

 Superior Spider-Man succeeds in killing Smythe, but only his physical body, as his robotic components keep his mind intact.
 His corpse, with his mind intact, attacks the survivors, disarming the guards.
-Superior Spider-Man tackles Smythe and they fall onto the shore below, Smythe attempts to transfer his mind into Superior Spider-Man, however, Superior Spider-Man had already done this and equipped the mask with armored plating.
+Superior Spider-Man tackles Smythe, and they fall onto the shore below.
+Smythe attempts to transfer his mind into Superior Spider-Man, however, Superior Spider-Man had already done this and equipped the mask with armored plating.
 Before Alistair dies, Superior Spider-Man taunts him by revealing being Otto and that Otto already beat the true Spider-Man to the mind transfer.
-His body is presumably carried away.

-During the Dead No More: The Clone Conspiracy storyline, Doctor Octopus' conscious in an Octobot infiltrates New U Technologies and finds that the Jackal has obtained the body of Alistair.
-Jackal managed to make a clone of Alistair alongside his father.
+In the Dead No More: The Clone Conspiracy storyline, the Jackal resurrects Alistair and Spencer Smythe in clone bodies.
+It is not revealed whether they avoided dying from Doctor Octopus' Carrion virus.